How It Began

 Recent and current projects include:

-☘️ Creating and maintaining pathways for people to explore the garden.
+☘️ Creating and improving pathways for people to explore the garden.

-☘️ Laying down turf and planting wildflower seeds and bulbs, involving local residents.
+☘️ Laying down turf and planting bulbs and wildflower seeds, involving local residents and making the space greener and more biodiverse.

-☘️ Installing bug hotels and crafting new signage, to safeguard wildlife and help residents to enjoy our community garden.
+☘️ Installing bug hotels and crafting new signage, to safeguard wildlife and help residents to enjoy our community garden and learn about biodiversity.

 ☘️ In late 2025, winning new support for Huggins Corner from the Co-op Local Community Fund.
-The funding will help more local people learn about biodiversity.
-We plan to install new educational signs in the garden and organise simple, fun activities with local schools and residents.
+The funding will help us to encourage biodiversity learning.
+We plan to install new educational signage in the garden and organise simple, fun activities with local schools and residents.

 Check this space for more updates!

-Everything we’ve achieved owes much to the kind-hearted local residents, the unwavering support from our community, and the Housing Association.
+Everything we’ve achieved owes much to the kind-hearted local residents, the unwavering support from our community, and the local Housing Associations.

 Moving forward, we are still in need of volunteers to help maintain this special community garden.
 If you’re interested in joining our efforts, please don’t hesitate to reach out to us.
 Your involvement can make a world of difference!